MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Identity security takes two forms for development:

 - Identity Security for Development Process - Ensure that all participants in the development process use strong authentication methods for their daily work and only have privileges required to execute their job tasks.
-See Identity/App Access Controls for more information.
+For more information, see the section [Identity/application access controls](#identityapplication-access-controls).
 - Identity Security for Systems and Applications - Ensure that the systems they're designing and building follow best practices for authentication and authorization methods (and aren’t creating own weak imitations of proven and maintained identity systems).

 Apply identity security for systems and applications by following the guidance in these resources: